Apache Spark Cluster Managers – YARN, Mesos & Standalone

 Apache Mesos: It supports per container network monitoring and isolation.
 It provides many metrics for master and slave nodes accessible with URL.
 These metrics include percentage and number of allocated CPU’s, memory usage etc.

 Hadoop YARN has a Web UI for the ResourceManager and the NodeManager.
 The ResourceManager UI provides metrics for the cluster.
 And the NodeManager provides information for each node, the applications and containers running on the node.

-To use richer resource scheduling capabilities (e.g. queues), both YARN and Mesos provide these features.
+Moreover, to use richer resource scheduling capabilities (e.g. queues), both YARN and Mesos provide these features.
 Of these, YARN allows you to share and configure the same pool of cluster resources between all frameworks that run on YARN.
 It is likely to be pre-installed on Hadoop systems.